tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

 - Block external script resources.
 - Block all inline script tags<sup>[1]</sup> at once.

-uBlock Origin 1.2.0 introduces a way to block **specific** inline script tag in a web page through a new script tag cosmetic filter.
+uBlock Origin 1.2.0 introduces a new way to block **specific** inline script tag in a web page through a new script tag cosmetic filter:

+    example.com##script:contains(...)

+Where the value inside the parenthesis in `contains(...)` can be a plain string or a literal javascript regular expression (`/.../`).

 ***